hengrvisal/Platformer_Game/readme.md

 - Some sprites are not used as prefabs
 - Unoptimized game
 - Unorganized scripts
+- On gameover screen, mouse button might disappear (not sure why this happens, works okay in unity editor).

 ### F) Third-Party Assets & Credits